Certified Intervention Professional (CIP)

-NII – The Network of Independent Interventionists is an organization dedicated to support, educate, and provide resources to professionally independent interventionists, so that they can best serve those in need in the most professional and ethical manner.
+NII – The Network of Independent Interventionists is an organization dedicated to supporting, educate, and provide resources to professionally independent interventionists so that they can best serve those in need in the most professional and ethical manner.

 - As a group of Independent Interventionists, we strive to increase awareness, education, camaraderie, and professional support for one another while maintaining the highest ethical standards within the industry.

 AIS – The Association of Intervention Specialists is a network of interventionists located throughout the country and abroad.
 Members guide families and friends, business executives, and others through the intervention process whereby a person addicted to alcohol and/or other drugs and compulsive behaviors is encouraged to accept help.

 Full Member: – This is a voting category – A professional meeting the following criteria shall be considered a Practicing Interventionist eligible for Full membership in the Association.

 Candidate Member: – This is a non-voting category – A professional meeting the following criteria and abide by the following guidelines shall be considered a Candidate member in the association after completing an application and paying dues.